gpepebenza/roland/README.md

    ```
 2. Open the site at: http://localhost:8000/

+The Contact page is available at `/contact/` (or `contact.html`) if you want to jump directly there.

 The navigation includes a **Home** link that returns to the top of the page.